iaacornus/workstation_setup/silverblue_setup.md

 ## Update the system

-After the system is up, Silverblue, or perhaps Gnome, automatically download updates of your system, so running `rpm-ostree update` after boot would only give `stderr`.
+After the system is up, Silverblue, or perhaps by Gnome software, automatically download updates of your system, so running `rpm-ostree update` after boot would only give `stderr`.
 You can wait and reboot later, usually Gnome would give notifications after the update is done.
 Although you can recheck it with:

 ```bash
 rpm-ostree upgrade